bigb8/AquaResp/README.md

 ####Further:
 We recommend setting either Mozilla Firefox or Google Chrome webbrowsers as default browser in Windows.
 The plotting feature does not work in Internet Explorer or Microsoft Edge browsers.

+March 5 2021:
+If you are experiencing trouble with running the software after installation.
+Try running the tool CheckLibraries.py in the Installation folder.
+October 2021:
+For newer win10 updates, run the CheckLibraries as administrator

 ---
 If this step is failing, open the command prompt (WinButton + R, write "cmd", and press enter), and run the installation commands for the specific library.
 The following are needed for AQ3